anmolmainali/SSSIHL_ROADSHOWW/README.md

 We first installed all the software as shown below

 ![Screenshot 2024-12-14 094402](https://github.com/user-attachments/assets/bf5f1750-9096-48b0-a24a-40817bcfc72d)
+# ABOUT THE SOFTWARE
 * Slack is a platform on which we received our codes.
 On it, we could share our personal progress with other designers and interact with them.

-* Oracle virtual box helped us use an external OS where we designed our code(The OS used was  Ubuntu 18.04 LTS(Bionic Beaver)
+* Oracle virtual box helped us use an external OS where we designed our code(The OS used was  Ubuntu 18.04 LTS(Bionic Beaver).

 * vsd squadron was exported to the virtual box where we used to open the OS.